BigMacStorm/BlackJack/README.md

 BlackJack
 =========

-BlackJack machine learning program, meant to somewhat emulate a nueral learning system, ends up running at about 48% win rate, pretty much expected, only takes ~90-100k runs to reach that high.
+BlackJack machine learning program, meant to somewhat emulate a neural learning system, ends up running at about 48% win rate, pretty much expected, only takes ~90-100k runs to reach that high.
 Fairly Efficient.
 If you want to see some previous weighting results, you can view here https://docs.google.com/spreadsheet/ccc?key=0ApPDNFarOvUGdGhxZEtackdVWk0wcGVocHdFdWdCX0E&usp=sharing 1=stand, 2=hit, 4=double, 3=split
 17stand, no double splits, 6 decks, pretty basic stuff.